 Q54) What exactly do you mean by WebSphere Virtual Enterprise

-WebSphere Virtual Enterprise increases the flexibility and alertness to ensure the integrity of business process, &improve the service, help managing the health, and application performance.
+Ans: WebSphere Virtual Enterprise increases the flexibility and alertness to ensure the integrity of the business process, &improve the service, help managing the health, and application performance.

-Q55) What do we understand by WebSphere eXtreme Scale?
+Q55) What do we understand about WebSphere eXtreme Scale?

 1. It is basically an initiative by IBM to conduct intense transactional processes.